HanseltimeIndustries/pkgtest/docs/User Guide/3-filtering-tests.md

 ### [testMatch]

 `pkgtest` will take any number of last arguments as glob patterns to match to test files.
-The glob patterns are relative to your `matchRootDir`.
+The glob patterns are relative to your `rootDir`.

 === "yarn"
     ```shell